-Goldfish generally tolerate cold water well and are more concerned about water temperature remains constant.
-Colder water will slow the bodily functions of your goldfish and, in doing so, will slow the aging process significantly.
+Goldfish generally tolerate cold water well and are more concerned about water temperature remaining constant.
+Colder water slows the bodily functions of your goldfish and, in doing so, also slows the aging process significantly.

 Goldfish that tolerate the colder water of an outdoor freshwater pond will generally live longer in the colder water.